Board and organization

 The BECC board

 Henrik Smith – Coordinator

-Professor, Department of Biology/Centre for Environmental and Climate research, Lund University
+Professor, Department of Biology/Centre for Environmental and Climate Science, Lund University

 Håkan Pleijel – Coordinator Gothenburg

 Professor, Department of Biological and Environmental Sciences, University of Gothenburg

 Professor, Department of Physical Geography and Ecosystem Science, Lund University